 - Anyone who has hearing damage can use the MIY app’s hearing test during set up to customize the sound.

 Let’s just get this out of the way.
-The Amiron Wireless headphones are beautifully built.
-They have an almost industrial design of metal and plush padding that makes them feel sturdy and a little heavy at times but in a good way.
-Putting them on feels like you’re wearing a very comfortable helmet.
-The padding provides a great seal that, when combined with the plush material and metal build, do a great job at passively isolating outside noise.
-That said, I did find these to be too loose, and if I looked away too quickly or shook my head a little, they came flying off.
+The Amiron Wireless is a beautifully built headset.
+It has an almost industrial design of metal and plush padding that makes it feel sturdy, though a bit heavy.
+Putting this on feels like wearing a very comfortable helmet.
+The padding provides a great seal that, when combined with the plush material and metal build, does a good job at passively isolating outside noise.
+That said, this fits a bit too loose, and if I look down too quickly, it flies off my head.

-The headband is wrapped in a similar padding, but the rest of the Amiron Wireless is made of cold metal.
-As much as I like the build of these headphones and how they feel in the hand, I’m not the biggest fan of the design.
-As I mentioned these are pretty large, but the silhouette makes them look even larger when you’re wearing them.
-You can kiss any chance of blending into the people around you goodbye.
-These will make you stand out like a sore thumb, despite the minimal aesthetic.
+The headband is wrapped in a similar padding as the ear pads, but the rest of the Amiron Wireless is made of cold metal.
+As much as I like the build here, I’m not the biggest fan of the design.
+The silhouette makes the Amiron Wireless look extra-large when they’re on my head.
+This will make you stand out like a sore thumb, despite the minimal aesthetic.